 Five Straightforward Ways to Create Stronger Characters

-If your story doesn’t have strong, compelling characters … no-one’s going to want to read it.
+If your story doesn’t have strong, compelling characters … you’ll struggle to get readers.

 If your characters seem insipid or passive, here are three ways to make them into stronger, more interesting people.

 #1: Make Them Want Something

 Your protagonist probably (hopefully!) has a goal.
 That might be returning to the status quo, if something has shattered their peaceful life … or it might be getting out of their ongoing situation and improving things.

 Secondary characters, too, can want things.
 They might want:

 - More money

 - Power over someone or a group of people

 If you can figure out what drives them – what they might sacrifice almost anything for – then you’ve got a far more interesting character than if you’ve not let them truly want anything at all.